-- Different types or styles of trading
+- Different types of trading in Indian stock market

-- Success mantras for each trading styles
+- Success mantras for each trading style

 - Identifying one’s unique style to sustain in the markets

-Over time, traders have developed various styles of trading to suit their convenience and risk-taking abilities.
-Trading types or styles are not mutually exclusive, meaning adoption of one method does not bar you from adopting other styles.
+Over time, traders have developed various styles or types of trading to suit their convenience and risk-taking abilities.
+Trading types or styles are not mutually exclusive, meaning the adoption of one method does not bar you from adopting other trading styles.
 In fact, many traders go for different types of trading under different circumstances.
 However, sticking to your favourite style is favourable.
 Devote time and effort to identify your niche and then adopt a suitable trading style.

 As you have gathered, there are broadly two types of trading: